micromark/micromark-extension-gfm-footnote/readme.md

 ## What is this?

-This package contains extensions that add support for footnotes enabled by GFM to [`micromark`][micromark].
+This package contains extensions that add support for footnotes as enabled by GFM to [`micromark`][micromark].

 GitHub announced footnotes [on September 30, 2021][post] but did not specify